Market power

 In economics, market power refers to the ability of a firm to influence the price at which it sells a product or service by manipulating either the supply or demand of the product or service to increase economic profit.
 In other words, market power occurs if a firm does not face a perfectly elastic demand curve and can set its price (P) above marginal cost (MC) without losing revenue.
 This indicates that the magnitude of market power is associated with the gap between P and MC at a firm's profit maximising level of output.
+The size of the gap, which encapsulates the firm's level of market dominance, is determined by the residual demand curve's form.
+A steeper reverse demand indicates higher earnings and more dominance in the market.
 Such propensities contradict perfectly competitive markets, where market participants have no market power, P = MC and firms earn zero economic profit.
 Market participants in perfectly competitive markets are consequently referred to as 'price takers', whereas market participants that exhibit market power are referred to as 'price makers' or 'price setters'.

 The market power of any individual firm is controlled by multiple factors, including but not limited to, their size, the structure of the market they are involved in, and the barriers to entry for the particular market.
 A firm with market power has the ability to individually affect either the total quantity or price in the market.
 This said, market power has been seen to exert more upward pressure on prices due to effects relating to Nash equilibria and profitable deviations that can be made by raising prices.
 Price makers face a downward-sloping demand curve and as a result, price increases lead to a lower quantity demanded.
 The decrease in supply creates an economic deadweight loss (DWL) and a decline in consumer surplus.
 This is viewed as socially undesirable and has implications for welfare and resource allocation as larger firms with high markups negatively effect labour markets by providing lower wages.
 Perfectly competitive markets do not exhibit such issues as firms set prices that reflect costs, which is to the benefit of the customer.
 As a result, many countries have antitrust or other legislation intended to limit the ability of firms to accrue market power.
 Such legislation often regulates mergers and sometimes introduces a judicial power to compel divestiture.